aneldev/dynadux-history-middleware/README.md

 **Payload**: none

-Goes on dispatch back in time,
+It goes on dispatch back in time,

 ## EDynaduxHistoryMiddlewareActions.NEXT

 **Payload**: none

-Goes on dispatch forward in time,
+It goes on dispatch forward in time,

 ## EDynaduxHistoryMiddlewareActions.SET_RESTORE_POINT

 **Payload**: `{name: string}`

-Creates a restore point with by name.
+It creates a restore point with a name.

 If the name is already used it overrides the last one.